Trello vs. monday.com: Which Should You Choose in 2026?

 With widgets, you can add:

-- Progress-tracking charts and reports,
+• Progress-tracking charts and reports

-- Embedded views like workload and timeline,
+• Embedded views like workload and timeline

-- A file gallery,
+• A file gallery

-- Embedded web pages and bookmarks,
+• Embedded web pages and bookmarks

 However, I didn’t find widgets particularly useful outside of the dashboard and reports pages.

-More accurately, they kind of bothered me — especially in the task cards and other board views.
+In all honesty, they kind of bothered me — especially in the task cards and other board views.
 It felt like monday.com was pushing me to use them, which would just unnecessarily clutter my board and cause chaos in my project workflow.

 All in all, monday.com’s customization features are more functional, while Trello’s customization offers better ways to keep your board visually distinct.